 I am not sure what the Talmud actually knew or thought about black holes, but the message resonated incredibly deeply.
 All stars have light, even the ones that don’t seem to have it on the surface.
 And all should praise G-d in thanks and in recognition of this fact.

 (This post is part of Sinai and Synapses’ project Scientists in Synagogues, a grass-roots program to offer Jews opportunities to explore the most interesting and pressing questions surrounding Judaism and science.
-This post is from Maimonides Minyan, a Modern Orthodox kehilla in Brookline, Massachusetts).
+This post is from Maimonides Minyan, a Modern Orthodox kehilla in Brookline, Massachusetts.
+It is also part of the Sinai and Synapses Discussion Forum “God’s Creation and Our Creation“).